Kishwar-Ayub/Intrusion-Detetction-in-IOT-using-Machine-Learning/README.md

 # Intrusion Detection in IOT using ML

 ## Datasets
-Two datasets are used for analysis
+Foloowing dataset is being used for analysis
-1.

 1. IOTID20.csv

 ## Weka